jakobharder/anno1800-jakobs-mods/[Addon] Small Gas Power Plant/README.md

 The building behaves exactly the same as the normal gas-fired power plant.

 Cost and maintenance are reduced to half.
-Range is reduced to half - meaning coverage is even less than half.
+Coverage is reduced to 40%.
 That makes the small version less cost effective, except when combined with buffs or in restricted build situations.

 Influence, palace and guild house buffs apply.